TioTony/Nutanix_Demo_Setup_Using_Terraform/readme.md

 - Prequisites can be configured through HPOC runbooks or manually, it doesn't matter as long as they exist and are enabled.

+## Prerequisites for everything
+This is a consolidated list of the module specific prequisites if all modules will be used.
+Refer to individual modules if using a subset of modules.

+- Flow or Security Policy Microsegmentation must be enabled by going to Prism Central -> Network & Security -> Security Policies -> Enable.

+- 2 Clusters be registered to the Prism Central

+- Disaster Recovery for the Local AZ must be enabled.
+This can be done by going to Prism Central -> Prism Central Settings -> Enable Disaster Recovery -> Enable.

+- Advanced Networking be enabled.
+This can be done by going to This can be done by going to Prism Central -> Prism Central Settings -> Advanced Networking and selecting Enable.
+Note this feature requires a Prism Central with Microservice Infrastructure enabled.
+Refer to the Prism Central Admin guide for information about this feature before enabling it as the change is significant and the change is beyond the scope of this readme.

 ## Use
 - Visual Studio Code was used to create this code but you can use whatever fits your needs
 - Visit the Terraform site for Terraform installation instruactions.
 They cover it better than I could.